ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

           102400       4    26175    35219    25977    25981    25705    34631
           102400   16384   108049   108512   294709   295442   295918   108310

 Great random IOPS at 4K and 100/300 MB/s at sequential transfer speeds.
-Both nice.
+Both nice and irrelevant since production boards ship with an 8GB module that is not user-accessible by default and will only be used to boot into ROOBI OS.

 <!-- TOC --><a name="usb-c-port"></a>
 ## USB-C port